 - 17.1.
-Bidder agrees to commence work immediately upon receipt of the Notice to Proceed and to substantially complete the project by AUGUST 16, 2023. - 17.2.
+Bidder agrees to commence work immediately upon receipt of the Notice to Proceed and to substantially complete the project by August 1, 2023. - 17.2.
 Actual damages may be assessed pursuant to the General Conditions.
 The Contractor acknowledges and understands that the Owner may suffer loss for every day of delay Final Acceptance is not achieved.
-Nothing contained in this waiver of liquidated damages shall be deemed to preclude an award of actual damages in accordance with Paragraphs 4.3 through 4.6 of the General Conditions of the Contract for Construction.
+Nothing contained in this waiver of liquidated damages shall be MSU Instructions to Bidders 2020 Page 7 of 7 deemed to preclude an award of actual damages in accordance with Paragraphs 4.3 through 4.6 of the General Conditions of the Contract for Construction.